joserobleda/gb-code-challenge/README.md

 ## Installation:

 1. clone this repo
-2. access the folder via web browser
+2. run 'node server.js 3000'
+3. open a web browser and go to http://localhost:3000

 ## Features: